 - Adapt to the business culture in the cosmetics ingredients sector

-- Carefully set your prices
+- Carefully setting your prices and giving a quote

 - Adapt your sales pitch and marketing materials